PSU-CS-Tutor/LeetViking/README.md

 ### Source control: Github organization

+### Frontend:

-### Frontend: React (I recommand React more.
+    React (I recommand React more.
 Why?
 It's the most popular framework atm, and it can also build Android & ios Apps)

+    Material UI (Beacause I am lazy and programmer are lazy, they are ready to use)

 ### Backend: JavaScript